Skip to content

 Large language models can generate natural conversations and orchestrate complex workflows, but they cannot make deterministic, legally correct decisions.
 Our MCP Server fills that gap.
 It exposes our industry-leading compliance intelligence directlyto LLMs and automated systems, ensuring every outbound call or text follows federal, state, and internal rules before it ever reaches a customer.

 With our MCP Server, your business’s AI-driven communication becomes predictable, governed, and compliant.
-It is 21 years of compliance intelligence, delivered in a format AI can safely use
+It is 21 years of compliance intelligence, delivered in a format AI can safely use.

 Reduce Exposure to Lawsuits and Regulatory Violations